-The Service and Support Administration Rule, OAC 5123:2-1-11 outlines the SSA role and responsibilities, including:
+The Service and Support Administration Rule, OAC 5123-4-02 outlines an SSA's role and responsibilities, including:

-Initially, and at least every twelve months thereafter, coordinate assessment of the individual.
+Initially, and at least every 12 months thereafter, coordinate assessment of the person with developmental disabilities.

 Developing the Plan